Frequently Asked Questions

 On January 9, 2024, the Navy announced it selected Manchester Financial Group/Edgemoor Infrastructure & Real Estate to enter into a period of exclusive negotiations for the potential revitalization of Naval Base Point Loma Old Town Campus (OTC), home to Naval Information Warfare Systems Command (NAVWAR).
 From August 2023 to December 2023, the Navy evaluated proposals received from potential master developers.
 After completion of a comprehensive source selection evaluation process, the Navy selected Manchester/Edgemoor.

-On November 15, 2022, the Navy began a two-step competitive solicitation process to identify a potential master developer for revitalization of the Navy Old Town Campus (OTC).
+Background: On November 15, 2022, the Navy began a two-step competitive solicitation process to identify a potential master developer for revitalization of the Navy Old Town Campus (OTC).
 The solicitation and amendments can be downloaded at SAM.gov, Notice ID N6247323RP00008, or visit the Developer Solicitation page for additional information.

 The two-step competitive solicitation process is guided by a Request for Qualifications/Proposals (RFQ/P).
 The RFQ/P includes procedures to ensure a fair process for the selection of a potential master developer.
 A description of the steps and key dates for the solicitation process is provided below: